Anushkaaaaaa/Custom-Compiler-for-a-Basic-Language/README.md

 # Custom-Compiler-for-a-Basic-Language

-Steps to make an run the frontendex:
+Steps to make and run the frontendex:

     Place frontend.cpp in llvm-project/build/bin
     open the terminal in the same directory